What Is The Impact of Brexit on UK Businesses?

 If you’re reading this, you’re probably curious about the impact of Brexit on UK businesses.
 Like many other things on the subject, nothing can really be said for certain.
 The UK Government is still yet to strike a deal with the EU that outlines on what exact terms the UK will depart.

 But that doesn’t mean there aren’t ways your business can prepare.
 Small to medium-sized business comprise a whopping 99.3% of private sector business in the UK, so you’re not alone.
-In this article, we’ll provide some advice on how your business could be affected in four key areas:
+In this article, we’ll provide some advice on how your business could be affected.

 - Where are we with Brexit?